theimowski/master-thesis/docs/section-application.md

         pathScan "/store/details/%d" (fun id -> OK (sprintf "Details: %d" id)) ]```

-Lines 8-13 show how 4 different WebParts are composed together with `choose` function.
+Lines 8-13 of listing {{fssuaverouting}} show how 4 different WebParts are composed together with `choose` function.
 `choose` is of type `WebPart list -> WebPart`.
 It tries to apply each WebPart from the list in order until it finds one that returns `Some`.
 If none element returns `Some`, the `choose` function itself also returns `None`.